We know that drinking can be an enjoyable part of university life, and we want to help you make informed choices when it comes to alcohol.

 Our Be A Mate campaign supports you with information on how to be a little more mindful about your own alcohol consumption, as well as showing how you can Be A Mate to your friends.

-- Have dinner or eat together with friends before you go out.
+- Have dinner or eat together with friends before drinking.
 Eating carbohydrate-rich food in particular may help slow the rate your body absorbs alcohol.

-- Agree with your friends on a set time to stop drinking and decide how you will get home.
+- Agree with your housemates or friends on a time to stop drinking – this can be even more important at home.

-Be A Mate Tip: Don’t let a friend overdo it before you do out.
+- Don’t let a friend overdo it.
 Speak to your friend if they seem to be getting ahead of the pace, away from others if you can.

-- You should never feel pressured - or pressure others - to join in rounds.
+- You should never feel pressured - or pressure others – to drink.
 You could end up drinking more than you wanted.
 Keep to your own pace.